 Price vs Cost Effective

 Just because it’s cheaper per serving or per 100g, this doesn’t mean it’s more cost effective.
 One should also always purchase the patented form of creatine, regardless of which form you go with.
 Due to creatine’s popularity, many companies have tried to make a quick dime by selling on sub-par creatine, usually filled with artificial sweeteners and other cheap fillers such as carbohydrates and amino acids.
 Remember, all the studies use the 100% pure patented source – if you use a cheaper product which lacks the efficacious dose, you may not meet the threshold to saturate the muscle cell and be wasting your money completely.
 If one product is $10 cheaper but doesn’t provide enough actual Creatine to provide benefit, you are actually wasting your money altogether.
-Here at Kaged Muscle we work exclusively with C-HCI (who own the patent for Creatine HCI) and use the most efficacious, research-backed dose in all our mixed products, such as PRE, IN & RE KAGED.
+Here at Kaged Muscle we work exclusively with C-HCI (who own the patent for Creatine HCI) and use optimal amounts of ingredients in all our mixed products, such as PRE, IN & RE KAGED.

 In summary, like with most nutritional or supplement recommendations there is inter-individual variability, some people may love one type of creatine, whilst others may love another.
 If you’re yet to try Creatine HCI, today may be the perfect opportunity, even if you’ve used other forms for many years – remember, just because something works well, it doesn’t mean it’s optimal.
 A patented, pure form of Creatine HCI, like the one we use in Kaged Muscle supplements, certainly won’t cause any harm and may actually improve your absorption rate and performance, along with no digestive issues or water retention.
 For more information, visit the Kaged Muscle Creatine HCI page here.